Going to Universal Studios alone was actually one of the most daunting solo experiences of my life so far.

-Revenge of the Mummy, Jurassic Park: The Ride, Transformers: The Ride and Harry Potter and the Forbidden Journey all offer single rider lines, meaning that if you’re there on your lonesome or just don’t mind being split up from your friends, you can skip almost the whole queue and get to the front in no time.
+Basically, if you’re there on your lonesome or just don’t mind being split up from your friends, you can skip almost the whole queue and jump straight to the front in no time at all!

 I went on Harry Potter and the Forbidden Journey three times and admittedly I regretted the third because hey sick-inducing dizziness but if it wasn’t for the single rider line, I probably would have just about made it once.